asongtoruin/Land-Use/docs/index.rst

 Base Year Employment Model
 --------------------------

-Base year employment model is simple model designed to:
+Base year employment model is a simple model designed to:

-- Overlay an employment vector, segmented by e-category, by skill level
+- Overlay an employment vector, segmented by industry and occupation

 *Inputs*

-- Employment by e-category
+- Employment by industry and occupation (from ONS and BRES)
+- Workers by region (Workforce Jobs Survey)
-- Employment by skill level
+- Unemployment rate estimated by region

 *Outputs*

-- Employment by e-category and skill level
+- Employment by industry (SIC) and occupation (SOC)

 Future Year Population Model